Crying Family, The (Imaginary Trouble)

 cf. "The Nervous Family" (theme: much worry about nothing)

-NOTES: This is believed to be the only ballad in which the ghost of someone who never existed appears.
+NOTES [311 words]: This is believed to be the only ballad in which the ghost of someone who never existed appears.
 One wonders whose achievement is greater -- the ghost's or the songwriter's.

 Flanders compares this with item #34 in the Grimm collection, "Clever Else" ("Die kluge Else," from Dortchen Wild, 1819).
 This is sort of semi-true: In the folktale, Else and her family are paralyzed by fear of a future disaster to a child.
 But while the gimmick is the same (monomaniacal fears of an improbable and preventable death), the plot is quite different.
+"Clever Else" is Thompson motif J2063.
+The motif of "Bewailing a calamity that has not occurred" is J2198 (although Thompson's only instance is from India).

 Also similar, but not a song, is the tale called "The Three Sillies" on pp. 9-14 of Jacobs: Joseph Jacobs, collector, English Fairy Tales, originally published 1890; revised edition 1898 (I use the 1967 Dover paperback reprint), from the Folk-Lore Journal, with versions traced back at least to 1852.
 It is also found on pp. 61-63 of Katherine Briggs, British Folktales (originally published in 1970 as A Dictionary of British Folk-Tales), revised 1977 (I use the 1977 Pantheon paperback edition).
 This tale tells of a family which panics about a mallet stuck in a beam; they worry that it might fall out and kill someone, but never consider taking it down themselves.